Welcome to the website of

 I think this was my last four-ship formation flight in the T-38.
 All I know is we’re somewhere west of Vance AFB, probably in September.

-a-10 raf bentwaters
+A-10 raf bentwaters

 A-10 at Low Altitude